zwleileen/jobs-matching-app/README.md

 Several minor changes have been made to the initial wireframes while developing the app:
 1. Changed the search inputs to job category and company values
-2. Changed to job details to company, role and industry
+2. Changed the job details to show company, role and industry

 # Pseudocode